-The IEP Student Tracking and Reporting (I-Star) system is a web-based system used by the Illinois State Board of Education (ISBE) that allows districts/special education cooperatives to input, manage, and approve data for students with disabilities.
-I-Star serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition and Separate Public Day School), 14-7.02b (Students with Excess Cost), 14-7.03 (Orphanage), and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
-Information for each student eligible for state reimbursement, even if only for part of the school year, must be entered and approved in I-Star before funding can be claimed.
-The level of payment is dependent upon the annual appropriation enacted for each program.
+The IEP-Student Tracking and Reporting (I-Star) Plus system is an enhanced version of the existing I-Star system application.
+It is a web-based system that allows school districts and special education cooperatives to input, manage, and approve data for students with disabilities.
+Data can be entered and edited using online screens or submitted via batch file processing.
+I-Star Plus serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition and Separate Public Day School); 14-7.02b (Students with Excess Cost); 14-7.03 (Orphanage); and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
+Many data elements are collected to comply with the Individuals with Disabilities Education Act (IDEA), Section 611, Part B Flow Through for students ages 3-21 and Section 619 Preschool for students ages 3-5.
+Information for each student eligible for state reimbursement, even if only for part of the school year, must be entered and approved in I-Star Plus before funding can be claimed.
+The level of payment depends on the annual appropriation enacted for each program.

-Per Section 2-3.30 of the School Code, I-Star is also the system used to compile an unduplicated count of students with disabilities reported annually to the federal government.
-Students counted must be eligible to receive services or be in a Special Education Program receiving direct or related services approved by a public school district on December 1, 2024; be at least age 3 through age 22; and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
-It is critical that all students with disabilities who are receiving services as of December 1 each year are reported accurately in an approved status.
-ISBE will only use approved student data to compile and report the December 1 child count as well as process state reimbursement to districts that file claims.
+Per Section 2-3.30 of the School Code, I-Star Plus compiles an unduplicated count of students with disabilities reported annually to the federal government.
+Students counted must be eligible to receive services or be in a special education program receiving direct or related services approved by a public school district on December 1, 2024; be at least age 3 through age 22; and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
+It is critical that all students with disabilities who are receiving services as of December 1 each year are reported accurately in an approved status in I-Star Plus.
+The Illinois State Board of Education (ISBE) will only use approved student data to compile and report the December 1 child count, as well as process state reimbursement to districts that file claims.
+I-Star Plus validates all student entries via coordination and alignment with the Student Information System (SIS).
+A required SIS identification allows student demographics to automatically be populated, eliminating duplicate entry for school districts.